 Inspired by the picnic lunch we ate in the Ruffino wines beautiful vineyard, I recreated the panzanella bread salad recipe.

-Relais Ruffino, which opened recently, it is situated on the Poggio Casciano estate, near Bagno di Ripoli.
+Relais Ruffino, which opened recently, it is situated on the Poggio Casciano estate, near Bagno a Ripoli.

 Guests can stay in a beautiful fourteenth-century Renaissance villa surrounded by delightful Italian gardens, vineyards and wine cellars, which produce two of the company’s most iconic wines.